-An Academic Improvement Program is designed to assist underperforming students by requiring them to participate in a series of structured co-curricular and curricular academic support programs.
-AIPs may be required for all students with cumulative GPAs at or below a 2.700 following any full academic semester.
+An Academic Improvement Program is designed to assist underperforming students by requiring them to participate in structured co-curricular and curricular academic support programs.
+AIPs may be required for all students with cumulative GPAs at or below 2.700 following any academic semester.
 The duration of AIPs may vary depending on the program, regardless of whether a student's cumulative GPA improves in subsequent semesters.

 Students with GPAs above 2.330 and at or below 2.700 are not on academic probation.
 Although a student may be required to participate in an AIP, the student remains in good academic standing; no notation of AIP will appear on the student's transcript.
-The student is free to participate in externships, student honors programs and student leadership positions, as long as they do not interfere or conflict with the student's mandatory participation and enrollment in academic support programs or courses.
+The student is free to participate in externships, student honors programs, and student leadership positions if they do not interfere or conflict with the student's mandatory participation and enrollment in academic support programs or courses.

-An AIP has three objectives: (1) to require students to enroll in curricular and co-curricular academic support offerings; (2) to require students to follow a curriculum structured to improve academic improvement and the likelihood of passing the bar exam; and (3) to limit a student's involvement in co-curricular and extra-curricular activities, when necessary.
-A variety of curricular and co-curricular programs are offered that are designed to assist students with basic skills, such as time management, reading and briefing cases, outlining, exam writing, and critical thinking and listening.
+An AIP has three objectives: (1) to require students to enroll in curricular and cocurricular academic support offerings; (2) to require students to follow a curriculum structured to improve academic improvement and the likelihood of passing the bar exam; and (3) to limit a student's involvement in co-curricular and extra-curricular activities, when necessary.
+Various curricular and co-curricular programs are offered to assist students with basic skills, such as time management, reading, and briefing cases, outlining, exam writing, and critical thinking and listening.
 As part of an AIP, among other requirements, students may be required to participate in bar readiness courses.
 The details of the AIPs for each year, and the programs that students must complete as part of an AIP, are available from the Academic Success and Bar Preparation Office.